Continuity of Symptomatology: VA Service Connection

 For example, you experience back pain during service, and continue to experience it following discharge.
 After several years of experiencing back pain, you are diagnosed with degenerative disc disease.
 Here, service connection based on continuity of symptomatology may be warranted.

-How to Prove Continuity of Symptomatology
+How To Prove Continuity of Symptomatology

 To prove continuity of symptomatology, VA looks for four key elements: